Leveraging paid search for banks and other financial institutions helps you target the right audience, grow your client base, and boost ROI.

 Branded and non-branded banking keywords

 The sky-high prices for search terms associated with certain financial institutions suggest these companies purposefully inflate bids to try to hinder competitors.
 You can leverage keyword planning tools like SEMrush to determine which relevant keywords have high volume and low competition.
-You can also look to results of comparative (A/B) ads, ad groups, and ad campaigns to find answers.
+You can also look at results of comparative (A/B) ads, ad groups, and ad campaigns to find answers.

 Pro tip: So much banking takes place via mobile.
 Because of this, you want to make sure that your landing pages, forms, and everything else connected to your digital marketing program renders well on mobile.

-See how your competition stacks up
+See how your banking competition stacks up

 In 2019, Digital Banking Reports found that only half of institutions surveyed were already using paid search marketing, while almost 40% said they intended to adopt it that year.

-By keeping the above advice in mind, you can begin to build a paid search program for your banks that’ll be set up to expand, evolve, and increase your ROI.
+By keeping the above advice about paid search for banks in mind, you can begin to build a marketing strategy that’ll be set up to expand, evolve, and increase your ROI.